UgisBrekis/lazy-resource/README.md

 ## 🚀 Usage
 ### 1. Basic Usage
 Use the `LazyResource` type in your scripts.
 The inspector will show a custom picker.

+* Click on editor property when prompted to assign the Resource to assign Resource(it will store only UID).
+* Click on editor property when Resource is already assigned to select it in the Editor File System(helpful to validate if the right Resource is assigned).
+* Resource can be re-assigned with Quick Load button.
+* Broken UIDs will be highlighted with the error color for you to easily see where things have gone wrong.

 ``` GDScript
 extends Node